cping1024/SimplePlayer/README.md

 # SimplePlayer
-Usr Qt ffmpeg and openCV impelement a simple play, can read rtsp/local file and render
+Use Qt ffmpeg and openCV impelement a simple play, can read rtsp/local file and render